7 Ways to Learn from the “Difficult” People

-Before they will bring you down even more or before you shoot them, here is something to consider: If everything has its purpose, there must be a reason for their existence.
+Before you strangle them with your stockings, here is something to consider: If everything has its purpose, there must be a reason for their existence.
 I was talking about it with my friend, Sam, some time ago.
-We compared experiences (before, during and after) and realized that these points made a lot of sense:
+We compared experiences (before, during and after) and realized that these points make a lot of sense:

 “Difficult” people show up in our lives because:

 Sometimes the lesson is as simple as “who I don’t want to be”

 Generally we are more likely to notice what’s wrong with others, than with ourselves.
 When we look at the person we dislike, it’s good to reflect which of their qualities bother us.
 Do we also have those qualities?
 There will be some truth in what we will find in this exercise: when we dislike certain qualities – it turns, we have them too.
 Maybe not so well developed.
 When we admire someone’s qualities, it turn we also have them, perhaps not so well developed, otherwise we’d notice them.